bryansteiner/gpu-passthrough-tutorial/README.md

     Part 5: Benchmarks
 </h3>

 Congrats!
 You've finished setting up your Windows gaming VM!
 But now comes the most important part...
 Let's compare the bare-metal performance of Windows against our KVM.
 If everything goes according to plan, we can expect somewhat close to native performance on the VM.
 In order to test this theory, I used the following benchmark software: [UserBenchmark](https://www.userbenchmark.com/).
-Check out the results for yourself:<span name="return16"><sup>[16](#footnote16)</sup></span>
+Check out the results<span name="return16"><sup>[17](#footnote17)</sup></span> for yourself:

 * [Windows Native](https://www.userbenchmark.com/UserRun/25008533)
 * [Windows KVM](https://www.userbenchmark.com/UserRun/25008992)